intel/intel-technology-enabling-for-openshift/device_plugins/deploy_qat.md

 Users can use the steps below to customize the QAT resource configuration:
 1. Create the configmap for qat resource configuration
     ```
-    $ oc create configmap --namespace=openshift-operators --from-literal "qat.conf=ServicesEnabled=<option>" Name of ConfigMap
+    $ oc create configmap --namespace=openshift-operators --from-literal "qat.conf=ServicesEnabled=<option>" <name-of-configmap>
     ```
     Options:
     `dc`: Configure all the QAT VF devices managed by the device plugin CR for compression/decompression.
+The resource created is `qat.intel.com/dc`.

-    `sym;asym`: Configure all the QAT VF devices managed by the device plugin CR for cryptography
+    `sym;asym`: Configure all the QAT VF devices managed by the device plugin CR for cryptography.
+The resource created is `qat.intel.com/cy`.

+    `sym;dc`: Configure all the QAT VF devices managed by the device plugin CR for symmetric compression/decompression.
+The resource created is `qat.intel.com/sym-dc`.

+    `asym;dc`:Configure all the QAT VF devices managed by the device plugin CR for asymmetric compression/decompression.
+The resource created is `qat.intel.com/asym-dc`.

 2. Create QAT device plugin CR with -provisioning-config set as the name of the ConfigMap (created in step 1) in the qat_device_plugin.yaml file or set ConfigMap name in the provisioning-config option from web console.

 # Run Intel QAT based workloads on RHOCP